-Given our expectation of broadly stable net debt and neutral free cash flow, Veolia's ability to maintain its leverage (FFO/net debt) largely unchanged, comes from its operating cash flow evolution.
-The group's profitability is mostly predicated on the continued successful execution of its cost-saving programme, which has, in earlier years, more than offset the pressures stemming from weak price indexation and subdued industrial production in Europe (see Exhibit 10).
-Delivery of this programme was the main driver behind the 7.3% EBITDA growth (at constant foreign exchange) reported in 2018.
+Given our expectation of a broadly stable net debt and neutral free cash flow (FCF) excluding divestments, Veolia's ability to maintain its leverage (FFO/net debt) largely unchanged comes from increasing operating cash flow.
+The group's profitability is mostly predicated on the continued successful execution of its cost-saving programme, which has, in earlier years, more than offset pressure from weak price indexation and subdued industrial production in Europe (see Exhibit 10).
+Delivery of this programme was the main driver behind the 5.4% EBITDA growth (at constant foreign exchange) reported in H1 2019 compared with H1 2018.

-Exhibit 9 EBITDA growth continues to be driven by cost savings (in € million)
+EBITDA growth continues to be driven by cost savings (in € million)

 EBITDA excluding IFRIC 12 impact.
-Sources: Company reports, Moody's Investors Service
+Sources: Company reports and Moody's Investors Service

-The group reported revenue of €25.9 billion in 2018 (+6.5% at a constant exchange rate) and EBITDA of €3,392 million (+7.3% at a constant exchange rate).
-Adjusted net debt increased by approximately 12% to €14.5 billion at end-2018, mainly because of the redemption of its €1.5 billion deeply subordinated perpetual securities, and the delay in closing the Transdev sale.
-The company's FFO/ net debt weakened a little as a result to 19.7%, but nevertheless remained consistent with our guidance for the rating.
+The group reported revenue of ≤ 25.9 billion in 2018 (+6.5% at a constant exchange rate) and EBITDA of $\leq 3,392$ million (+7.3% at a constant exchange rate).
+Adjusted net debt increased by around 12% to ≤ 14.5 billion as of year-end 2018, mainly because of the redemption of its ≤ 1.5 billion deeply subordinated perpetual securities and the delay in closing the Transdev sale.
+As a result, the company's FFO/net debt weakened a little to 19.7%, but nevertheless remained consistent with our guidance for the rating.

-Veolia delivered continued positive momentum in the first quarter of 2019, with EBITDA rising 4.2% (at constant FX and excluding the impact of IFRS 16) versus Q1 2018 to €1,031 million thanks to solid revenue growth and cost savings of €60 million, ahead of schedule.
-On that basis, the group reiterated its guidance for 2019, including EBITDA growth to €3.5bn - €3.6bn (or €3.9bn - €4.0bn including IFRS 16) based on (1) expected revenue growth driven by new contracts and a stronger outlook for industrial production; and (2) its target of at least €220 million of cumulative gross cost savings compared with an aggregate of around €800 million between 2016 and 2018.
-We estimate this should underpin the group's credit metrics in the medium term, including FFO/net debt close to 20% in 2019.
+Veolia delivered continued positive momentum over the first nine months of 2019, with EBITDA rising 5.4% (at constant exchange rate and including the impact of IFRS 16) versus the first nine months of 2018 to \leq 2,894 million because of solid revenue growth and cost savings of \leq 185 million, ahead of schedule.
+On that basis, the group reiterated its guidance for 2019, including EBITDA growth to \leq 3.5 billion- \leq 3.6 billion (or \leq 3.9 billion- \leq 4.0 billion including IFRS 16) based on (1) expected revenue growth, driven by new contracts and a stronger outlook for industrial production; and (2) its target of at least \leq 220 million of cumulative gross cost savings compared with an aggregate of around \leq 800 million between 2016 and 2018.
+We estimate this performance should underpin the group's credit metrics in the medium term, including FFO/net debt close to 20% in 2019.